nikosdion/fediverse/docs/plg_system_webfinger.md

 If you are using an NginX web server you need to [follow Joomla's advice](https://docs.joomla.org/Nginx) on setting up URL redirections.
 Alternatively, you can create the necessary code using Admin Tools Professional's NginX Conf Maker feature.

+If you have a `.well-known` directory on your site please make sure that it does not have a folder or file named `webfinger` in it.
+If it does, please delete it now.

 ## Getting started

 Go to your site's backend, System, Manage, Plugins.